 Summary and Research Questions

-Assessment in HE is a tremendously complex enterprise with myriad forces influencing the approaches instructors take in their assessment practice, which, in turn, becomes one of the myriad forces influencing the approaches learners take in their learning activities.
-Instructors conceptions of assessment are often derived from their past experiences as learners who were the objects of assessment, leading to an over-reliance on summative assessment strategies which may not obtain sufficient levels of reliability or validity.
+Assessment in HE is a tremendously complex enterprise with myriad forces influencing the approaches taken by instructors in their assessment practice, which, in turn, becomes one of the myriad forces influencing the approaches learners take in their learning activities.
+Instructors' conceptions of assessment are often derived from their past experiences as learners who were the objects of assessment, leading to an over-reliance on summative assessment strategies which may not obtain sufficient levels of reliability or validity.
 Increasing assessment literacy among HE instructors is a necessary, but not likely sufficient, step in advancing fair and balanced assessment practices in an increasingly technology-mediated HE landscape.
 These concepts lead to the following research questions:

 Are there distinct patterns in higher education instructors’ approaches to assessment in Canada?